-One critical thing you should know about cerebral palsy is that it is the most common motor disability in children.
+Cerebral palsy is the most common motor disability in children.
 Cerebral palsy can occur in several different ways, including from a doctor’s or medical staff’s negligence.
-Hold them accountable for their actions and get financially compensated today.
+Hold them accountable for their actions and get financially compensated.

 With the help of our cerebral palsy lawyers, you can begin building a solid case for your claim.
 The costs of managing your child’s cerebral palsy can take a huge financial toll on your family.
 You shouldn’t have to face emotional, mental, and economic turmoil due to the mistakes of medical professionals.